rolling-scopes-school/tasks/tasks/angular/modules-services-routing.md

 ### Task requirements
 To continue with the YouTube app, some structural refactoring is required.
 First, your project should be reorganized into the following modules:
 - **CoreModule:** This module is designated for global layout components such as Header and Footer, along with global services.
-It needs to be integrated within the AppModule.
 It needs to be integrated within the **AppModule**
 - **YoutubeModule:** This is a feature module for YouTube functionalities.
 It should contain the main page (previously implemented), the **Detailed Information Page**, and related models, services, etc.
 - **AuthModule:** This module will contain the login page, login service, and corresponding components.
 - **SharedModule (optional):** If implemented, this module should consist of shared components, directives, and pipes.
 It can be imported into each feature module as needed.